 - Go to sleep at the hour of your choice

 To apply for one of these positions, send an e-mail to explaining your motivations and qualifications to program director Dev Carey at email@example.com.
-Preference will be given to those applicants who have already attended a Writing Retreat and demonstrated leadership skills and a strong work ethic.
+Preference will be given to those applicants who have already attended a Writing Retreat and who possess demonstrated leadership skills and a strong work ethic.

-Photos of Our Lodge
+Photos of the Lodge